mattwydra/self-help-hub/README.md

 2. **Identity Reclamation:**
    "Who Was I Before?" exercise - Guide users to list activities, preferences, and parts of themselves they had before the relationship or that got diminished during it.
 Create a concrete action plan to reclaim one small element each day.

+### Loneliness

+1. **Connection Without People:**
+   "The Nature Bridge" - A guided visualization where users mentally connect with the natural world.
+Include prompts about feeling the shared atoms between their body and the trees, remembering that birds, animals, and plants are all around us in a connected ecosystem.

+2. **Letter to Self:**
+   Provide a template for users to write a compassionate letter to themselves from their future self, who has moved through this lonely period.
+Prompt them with questions about what wisdom they'd share and what they'd want their current self to know.

+3. **Micro-Connection Challenge:**
+   Suggest making one tiny human connection each day - smile at a cashier, comment on a social media post meaningfully, send a quick message to an old friend with no pressure for response.
+Frame it as building "connection muscle" gradually.